 Your doctor has several tests and procedures that are useful in the evaluation of patients with colorectal cancer.
-Patients with colorectal cancer are seen at Virginia Mason's Seattle Main Clinic.
+Patients with colon cancer are seen at Virginia Mason in Seattle.

 CT (Computed Tomography) Scan

 Current guidelines or consensus recommendations include abdominal and pelvic CT scans in all patients with invasive colorectal cancers.
 The CT scan will provide information about the spread of the tumor to distant sites, such as the liver, and may provide information regarding the size and extent of the primary tumor.

 All patients with the diagnosis of colorectal cancer should undergo colonoscopy, even if the diagnosis has already been established with another test such as a barium enema or sigmoidoscopy.
 Up to 7 percent of patients will have another cancer, and a larger number will have precancerous polyps that should be addressed prior to the colon cancer operation.

 PET scans show how tissues are metabolizing sugar.
 Malignant tumors use sugar at a higher rate than normal tissues or benign tumors.
 The patient is given an intravenous injection of a radioactive substance, called a radioisotope or tracer, which has been attached to a simple sugar.
 The scan can then show all sites in the body with tumors.
 This procedure, performed in the nuclear imaging department, is used in most patients who have metastatic colorectal cancers, or tumors that have spread to sites distant from the primary tumor.
 Most patients presenting with colorectal cancer do not require PET scans as part of their diagnostic workup.

 Magnetic Resonance Imaging (MRI)